eeholmes/eeholmes.github.io/_posts/2016-5-18-FI-recursion-1b.md

 \end{equation}
 except that instead of the data likelihood $f(y|\theta)$, we use the expected likelihood $E_{X|y,\hat{\theta} } [\log f_{XY}(X,y|\theta) ]$.
 The expected likelihood is the full likelihood with the $X$ and $XX^\top$ random variables replaced by their expected values assuming $\theta = \hat{\theta}$ and $Y=y$.
 The problem is that $E_{X|y,\theta } [\log f(X,y|\theta) ]$ is a function of $\theta$ and by fixing it at $\hat{\theta}$ we are not accounting for the uncertainty in that expectation.
 What we need is something like

-Information with X fixed at expected value - Information on expected value of X
+Information with $X$ fixed at expected value - Information on expected value of $X$

-so we account for the fact that we have over-estimated the information from the data by treating the hidden random variable as fixed.
+We account for the fact that we have over-estimated the information from the data by treating the hidden random variable as fixed.
 The same issue arises when we compute confidence intervals using the estimate of the variance without accounting for the fact that this is an estimate and thus has uncertainty.
 Louis (1982) and Oakes (1999) are concerned with how to do this correction or adjustment.

 Louis 1982 approach
 -------------------